 Hotel El Ganzo is not only one of coolest hotels I’ve ever been in, it’s also Cabo’s latest hot spot.
-When I visited a few weekends ago (check out my antics here), I had the opportunity to tour this beachfront property that juts up against the Puerto Los Cabos Marina.
+When I visited a few weekends ago, I had the opportunity to tour this beachfront property that juts up against the Puerto Los Cabos Marina.

 Just how cool is this boutique hotel?
 For starters all guests need to be over 18-years-old (though dogs are welcome).
 The hotel lobby is swish with oversized Alice in Wonderland chairs, a stage and surround sound system to host concerts and a cream, red and turquoise colour scheme that’s a refreshing change from the heavy colonial motif so often seen in Mexico.

 The Goose (English translation of El Ganzo) is also the latest celebrity hotspot in Mexico.
 Edward Norton has stayed here, Slash played an impromptu concert last December and Charlie Sheen made waves (big surprise), when he Tweeted a pic and claimed to party with Los Angeles Mayor Villaraigos.

 Artist in residence programs are common in conservative hotels, but El Ganzo takes it a step further by including musicians and videographers in their mix.
 Undoubtably, the music and art component is what draws guests to this funky hideaway.
 Artists are given absolute freedom to create works of art inspired by the property and its unique atmosphere.
 All works produced are shared with guests, from live installations to concerts on site.